TKmist/smICA/Phot2Conc/README.md

     ![image info](./docs/figures/Phot2Conc_calib_manual_input.png)

     __Note.
 When you load the file, it needs to have a proper structure.__ For more details check the Calliberation_exmaple files (_.json_) in the smaples folder.
-   The calibration values provided manualy can be saved by presasing the save button
+   The calibration values provided manually can be saved by pressing the save button

    ![image info](./docs/figures/Phot2Conc_calib_save.png)